 Propane Cylinder Recycling Facts

-The problem with dark green, single-use tanks
+The problem with dark green, single-use cylinders

 They’re meant to be thrown away

-You may think they’re recyclable.
 You may think they’re refillable.

 Truth is, they’re not.